ufoscout/Modular_Monolith_POC/README.md

 The backend is written in Java; REST end points are provided to expose the internal services.

-The frontend is an Angular Single Page Web Application written in TypeScript and transpiled to JavaScript through nodejs.
+The frontend is an Angular Single Page Web Application written in TypeScript and built nodejs.
 Nodejs is not needed at runtime.

 ## Requirements

-The only requirement needed to deploy and start the solution is a properly configured JVM 8.
+The only requirement needed to deploy and start the solution is a properly configured JVM 11.
 In addition, the port 8080 of the target machine must be available (a different port number can be configured).

-To build from the source code, the requirements are a JDK8 and maven 3.
+To build from the source code, the requirements are a JDK11 and maven 3.
 Please note that the very first build can take some additional minutes because the entire nodejs ecosystem has to be downloaded.

 The maven build process executes the unit and integration tests for both the backend and the frontend; a recent Chrome browser is needed to execute the frontend tests in headless mode.